Tuesday, January 30, 2018

 To have a sensitive, convicted conscience, we must listen to the Word of God.

 I can’t imagine a living in a culture that would stone someone for any crime.
 And yet such cultures exist today.
 And they existed in the Bible days.
+And let’s face it, it was commanded in the Old Testament.
+The Bible taught judgment for sin to teach the seriousness of sin.

 This story found in John 8:1-11 is not so much about a woman, but about the conviction of sin.
 This passage does not teach that it is sin to call sin a “sin”.
-We must know what defines sin is for our consciences to be convicted.
-We also must know about mercy in order to drop our stones.
+We must know what defines sin for our consciences to be convicted.
+We also must know about mercy to drop our stones.

 The worst thing the Bible could do is to never point out sin, or else we would feel the right to stone others because we would consider ourselves sinless.